Skip to content

 Real Rate ≈ Nominal Rate − Inflation Rate.
 More precisely: (1 + real) = (1 + nominal)/(1 + inflation).

-Here is something many people overlook: the difference between nominal and real returns feels small in year one.
-Over decades, though, it compounds into something significant.
-A pot that looks impressive on paper can represent far less purchasing power than expected.
-It can help to think of inflation not as a one-off fee, but as a quiet annual charge on your future wealth.
-The longer your time horizon, the more this is worth considering when forming any long-term financial picture.
+The difference between nominal and real returns appears small in year one.
+Over decades, it compounds into a significant gap.
+A pot that looks impressive on paper represents less purchasing power than expected.
+Inflation functions as a quiet annual charge on future wealth.
+Longer time horizons amplify this effect in long-term financial planning.

-One of the most frequent errors is planning purely around nominal figures.
-Seeing a projected balance double over twenty years feels encouraging.
-But if inflation has been running at 3% throughout, that figure buys considerably less than it appears.
-Another thing people miss is that inflation rates change.
-Using a single fixed rate is a simplification — which is exactly what this tool is designed.
-Treat the results as illustrations rather than precise forecasts, and explore a range of inflation assumptions to get a fuller sense of the picture.
+A frequent pattern: planning around nominal figures alone.
+A projected balance doubling over twenty years appears encouraging.
+If inflation has run at 3% throughout, that figure buys considerably less than it appears.
+Inflation rates also change over time.
+Using a single fixed rate is a simplification—which is what this tool illustrates.
+Results function as illustrations rather than precise forecasts.
+Exploring a range of inflation assumptions reveals the pattern across scenarios.

 Quick example

 With investment amount of 10,000 and nominal annual return of 8 (plus annual inflation of 3 and years of 20), the result is 25,806.59.
-Change any figure and watch the output shift — it's often more useful to see the pattern than to memorise the formula.
+Change any figure and watch the output shift — the pattern often proves more useful than memorizing the formula.

 Which inputs matter most

 You enter Investment Amount, Nominal Annual Return, Annual Inflation, and Years.
-The rate and the time horizon usually dominate — compounding means a small change in either reshapes the final figure more than a similar shift in contribution size.
-Test this by doubling one input at a time.
+Rate and time horizon typically dominate — compounding means a small change in either reshapes the final figure more than a similar shift in contribution size.
+Testing by doubling one input at a time illustrates this relationship.

 What's happening under the hood

 This calculator applies the Fisher equation to adjust nominal investment returns for inflation's eroding effect.
 It compounds the initial investment at the nominal rate, then divides by inflation compounding to show real purchasing power.
-Results assume constant annual rates with no fees or taxes—actual outcomes may vary based on market conditions and individual circumstances.
-The formula is listed in full below.
-If the number looks off, you can retrace the calculation by hand — that's the point of showing the working.
+Results assume constant annual rates with no fees or taxes—actual outcomes vary based on market conditions and individual circumstances.
+The formula appears in full below.
+If the number appears off, you can retrace the calculation by hand — that's the purpose of showing the working.

 Why investors run this